luizpgt/LambdaToCCompiler/README.md

 - **GHC (Glasgow Haskell Compiler)**: Required to run the Haskell code.
 - **C Compiler**: To compile the generated C code (e.g., GCC or Clang).
+- **Happy**: `Parser.y` - Happy is a parser generator system for Haskell, similar to the tool yacc for C.

 ## Project Structure